cyberark/conjur-bitbucket-pipe/README.md

     - pipe: docker://cyberark/conjur-bitbucket-pipe:edge # TODO: This will change when the Pipe is published
       variables:
         CONJUR_URL: 'https://<your-conjur-url>'
-        CONJUR_ACCOUNT: '<your-conjur-account>'
+        CONJUR_ACCOUNT: '<your-conjur-account>' # Defaults to 'conjur'
-        CONJUR_SERVICE_ID: 'bitbucket' # Service ID of the JWT Authenticator in Conjur
+        CONJUR_SERVICE_ID: 'bitbucket' # Service ID of the JWT Authenticator in Conjur.
+Defaults to 'bitbucket'
         SECRETS: 'bitbucket-pipelines/secret1,bitbucket-pipelines/secret2' # Comma-separated list of Conjur variable IDs

 ```